nomis51/webview2-desktop/README.md

-# webview2-desktop-angular
+# werbview 2 Desktop with Angular
-A desktop application template using webview2 and angular
+A C# desktop application template using webview2 and angular